TnTech-ECE/CapstoneStarterRepo/README.md

 ### Faculty Supervisor

-The faculty supervisor for this project is Dr. Jeffrey Austin
+The faculty supervisor for this project is Dr. Jeffrey Austen

 ### Stakeholders